uliSchuster/real-world-backend/doc/information/links_and_references.md

 - An outdated but still instructional [overview of handling errors](http://www.randomhacks.net/2007/03/10/haskell-8-ways-to-report-errors/), and an [updated overview](http://blog.ezyang.com/2011/08/8-ways-to-report-errors-in-haskell-revisited/).
 - [The trouble with typed errors](https://www.parsonsmatt.org/2018/11/03/trouble_with_typed_errors.html) examines the problem of building up typed error hierarchies, which mess with the concept of independent software modules.

+### Testing

+- [How to specify it!](https://www.youtube.com/watch?v=G0NUOst-53U) Keynote talk by John Hughes (one of the developers of QuickCheck) at lambda days 2020.
+He talks about how to write properties of pure functions.

 ## Haskell Libraries